-- Languages should consider providing means similar to the ISO/IEC 9899:2011 [4] definition of rsize\t type for C to restrict object sizes so as to expose programming errors. - Languages should consider making all type-conversions explicit or at least generating warnings for implicit conversions where loss of data might occur.
+- Languages should provide mechanisms to prevent programming errors due to conversions. - Languages should consider making all type-conversions explicit or at least generating warnings for implicit conversions where loss of data might occur.

 6.7 String Termination [CJM]

 Some programming languages use a termination character to indicate the end of a string.
 Relying on the occurrence of the string termination character without verification can lead to either exploitation or unexpected behaviour.